alperkumcu/alperkumcu.github.io/activities.md

 - Associate editor - Hacettepe Üniversitesi Journal of Faculty of Letters (TR Dizin) (11 February 2020 - 10 February 2021)

 ## Supervised Theses
-- Tarım, B. (). *The Effect of Speech Imageability and the Speaker's Gestures on the Simultaneous Interpreter's Gestures* [unpublished MA thesis].
+- Tarım, B. (2024). *The Effect of Speech Imageability and the Speaker's Gestures on the Simultaneous Interpreter's Gestures* [unpublished MA thesis].
+Hacettepe University.
+- Özkan, A. (2025). *Prosody in interpreting: The effect of L1 and interpreting modalities* [unpublished MA thesis].
+Hacettepe University.
+- Yıldız, S. N. (2025). *A Study on the Effects of Translation Strategies on Video Game Immersion: The Case of 'Bastion'* [unpublished MA thesis].
 Hacettepe University.